⌛ My 10-Rules for Daily Productivity

-I have every intention of incorporating each of these rules in my everyday life, but I will never be bound by them so strongly that I find them unbearable or too constraining!
-Freedom is often found in a set of parametric rules that outline the boundaries of that freedom!
-A board game is fun because it has a set of rules to outline the parameters of gameplay: if not for those rules, there would be no structure, and with no structure, no game to play.
+While I intend to incorporate each of these rules into my everyday life, I don't intend to be bound by them so strongly that they become unbearable.
+True freedom is found within a set of parametric rules outlining the boundaries of that freedom.
+A board game is fun because it has rules outlining the parameters of gameplay; without those rules, there would be no structure and no game to play.
 I view productivity the same way.
 Without parameters outlining objectives and methods of achievement, chances of success are lowered significantly.

 Without further ado, here are my top ten rules that I do my best to incorporate into my daily life and habits!

-This well-known but little used axiom tells us that 20% of the input typically produces 80% of the output!
-This can be found in various walks of life, and although, there can be slight deviation in exact percentage points, the rule remains widely respected.
-It can be found in design, workflows, financial, and even in religion.
+This well-known but underused axiom tells us that 20% of the input typically produces 80% of the output.
+It can be found in various walks of life, including design, workflows, finance, and even religion.

-Determine the most important task of the day, likely the task that if not done will make your day fail.
-Chunk and break that task down into smaller chunks until it becomes manageable and begin.
-Your MIT becomes the priority for the day, if you get nothing else done, you got the most significant thing done.
+Determine the most important task of the day; this is the task that, if not done, will make your day fail.
+Break it down into smaller chunks if necessary until it becomes manageable, and then begin.
+Your MIT becomes the priority for the day; if you get nothing else done, you got the most significant thing done.

-Take a 5-minute break at least every 60-90 minutes.
-Specifically, if you are stuck on a problem or working with something that is very taxing on the brain or the body!
+Take a 5-minute break at least every 60–90 minutes, especially if you're stuck on a problem or working on something that is very taxing on the brain or body.
 Your brain will appreciate your effort to preserve it!

-- Sweep—This step is simple: clean your workspace!
-A clean workspace will often make for a healthier body and brain and allow for creative expression to flow.
-Although, do not become bothered by cleaning while working, this can be distracting and interrupt your flow.
+- Sweep—clean your workspace.
+A clean workspace can make for a healthier body and brain and allow for creative expression to flow.

-- Standardize—What works for you?
-Whatever order you have sorted, whatever patterns, blocks, methods, or rules work for you, make that your default.
+- Standardize—make your default whatever order, patterns, blocks, methods, or rules work for you.
 Be flexible because things change, and you want to make sure you are always being as productive as possible.
-Time is life!

-- Sustain—Keep doing it!
-Discipline is doing what is right when you don’t feel like it!
-Be aggressive about discipline.
-Win against your procrastinating and evil side by being aggressive against any excuses you know you might encounter.
+- Sustain—keep doing it!
+Discipline is doing what is right when you don’t feel like it.

 Just-Do-It!
-Just get in there and start learning, cleaning, doing, writing, creating, and working.
-Determine the excuses I will have in the future and work on eliminating them as aggressively as necessary.
+Determine the excuses you will have in the future and work on eliminating them as aggressively as necessary.
 Treat procrastination as the plague!
-If a task can be competed in less than five minutes: Just-Do-It!
+If a task can be completed in less than five minutes, just do it!

-Remember the priority of what is most important to you!
-For me, my priorities are explained thus:
+Remember the priority of what is most important to you.
+For me, my priorities are explained as follows:

 - God (1st)—God’s Laws, Eternal Principles, Ethos, Values, my own spiritual state, and God’s Mission for me must be first place; otherwise, everything else breaks down!